Nevanlinna theory of the Askey-Wilson divided difference operator: Askey-Wilson operator and Nevanlinna characteristic

 Since we consider meromorphic functions in this paper so we extend the growth restriction on $f$ from (\ref{E:growth-rate}) to those of \textit{finite logarithmic order} \cite{Chern2005}, \cite{BP2007} defined by

-It follows from an elementary consideration that the logarithmic order $\sigma_{\log}(f)\ge 1$ for $f$ transcendental, except for rational functions or constant functions for which we have $\sigma_{\log}<1$.
+It follows from an elementary consideration that the logarithmic order for transcendental function must have $\sigma_{\log}(f)\ge 1$, and $\sigma_{\log}(f)=1$ for rational functions and $\sigma_{\log}=0$ for constant functions.
 We note that the growth assumption in (\ref{E:growth-rate}) is a special case of our (\ref{E:growth-rate-2}).

-Now let us suppose that $f(x)$ is a meromorphic function that satisfies (\ref{E:growth-rate-2}), then $f$ has order zero (in the proper Nevanlinna order sense (see \cite{Hayman1964})).
-It follows from a quotient representation result by Miles \cite{Miles1972} that $f$ can be represented as a quotient $f=g/h$ where both $g$ and $h$ are entire functions that again satisfy (\ref{E:growth-rate-2}).
+Now let us suppose that $f(x)$ is a meromorphic function that satisfies (\ref{E:growth-rate-2}).
+Then $f$ has order zero (in the proper Nevanlinna order sense (see \cite{Hayman1964})).
+It follows from a result of Miles \cite{Miles1972} that $f$ can be represented as a quotient $f=g/h$ where both $g$ and $h$ are entire functions that each of them again satisfies (\ref{E:growth-rate-2}).
 Thus the Askey-Wilson operator is well-defined on the class of slow-growing finite logarithmic order meromorphic functions.
 We refer the reader to \cite{Barry1962}, \cite{Chern2005}, \cite{BP2007} and \cite{Hayman1989} for further properties of slow-growing meromorphic functions.